nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 After you edit some file, you should commit the difference.
 As a policy, git users love small and incremental patches.
 So, commit early, and commit often: you could rewrite your history later.

 Suppose we edited ``src/internet/model/tcp-socket-base.cc``.
-With git status, we can see the repostory status:
+With git status, we can see the repository status:

 .. sourcecode:: bash